 The scenic highway links the towns of Apache Junction and Globe.
 Start your drive at Arizona State Route 88 and follow the road past lakes, cliff dwellings, canyons and the town of Tortilla Flat.
 Don’t miss the Western-themed fun at Goldfield Ghost Town, a historic 1890s mining camp.

 Southwest arts and saloon-style bars reign in the rugged, cozy towns of Cave Creek and Carefree in Phoenix's North Valley.
-Hang your hat at Harold's Cave Creek Corral or the Buffalo Chip Saloon, step back in time to shop jewelry and gifts at Frontier Town, or dig into local mining history at the Cave Creek Museum.
+Hang your hat at Harold's Cave Creek Corral, step back in time to shop jewelry and gifts at Frontier Town, or dig into local mining history at the Cave Creek Museum.

 Refuel with dinner and a view at Rustler’s Rooste, a mountaintop saloon and steakhouse bustling with country-western entertainment.